 - Pressure cook for 3 minutes (white basmati) or 22 minutes (brown basmati)

 Start by rinsing the rice

 If you want perfect, fluffy Instant Pot basmati, the first step is always to rinse your rice.
 Rinsing the rice removes the starches on the surface of the rice grains, which can cause the rice to clump together and become gummy.
 Not only that, but it adds extra moisture to the pot which I found to be essential in getting that perfect texture.

 You can rinse in a colander, or by swirling with water in the Instant Pot.
 Make sure to decant as much water as possible, and scrape any extra rice off the sides of the pot.

 Most Instant Pot basmati recipes call for 1 cup of water to 1 cup of rice.
 This results in a much firmer rice texture than I personally enjoy.
 In fact, the top layer of rice came out crunchy for me!

 Not only do I suggest rinsing your rice, which adds extra liquid to the pot, but I also suggest using a ratio of 1 1/4 cups water to 1 cup of rice.

 Rice should be in an even layer

-After adding all your ingredients to the Instant Pot, give them a gentle stir to ensure that the rice forms a somewhat even layer across the surface of the pot.
+After adding all your ingredients to the stainless steel insert of your Instant Pot, give them a gentle stir to ensure that the rice forms a somewhat even layer across the surface of the pot.